opentok/OpenTok-Ruby-SDK/sample/Broadcast/README.md

     redirect broadcast.broadcastUrls['hls'] if broadcast.status == 'started'
  end
 ```

-The Stop Broadcast code looks like:
+The route for Stop Broadcast has the following code:

 ```ruby
   get '/stop/:broadcastId' do